Haftara: Blessings

-This is a somewhat free translation from the poetic Hebrew text which is the same in both Ashkenazic and Sephardic prayerbooks.
+This is a somewhat free translation from the poetic Hebrew text which is roughly the same in both Ashkenazic and Sephardic prayerbooks.
 The blessing is printed in one paragraph and read continuously by the cantillist with only an etnachta between sentences.
 The first blessing is straight from the minor tractate Massekhet Soferim, chapter 13, paragraph 7.
 The first verse praises God, "who has chosen good prophets" (presumably distinguished from false prophets not called by God), the second verse is one of the few places in the Sabbath liturgy that mentions Moses, also chosen by God as were the prophets.
 "Pleased with their words" because, while Moses wrote the Torah of words dictated verbatim by God, the prophets were each speaking their own words, which won Divine approval after they were spoken.
 In this context, 'Israel' means world Jewry wherever they may be.

 Immediately after the last word of the haftara has been read, many Sefardic, Mizrahi, and Italic congregations traditionally recite two Bible verses, which are then repeated by the maftir:

 Our Redeemer - the Lord of Hosts is his name - the holy one of Israel.

 Blessed be the Lord forever.
 Amen and Amen.

 The blessings that follow the reading of the haftara are chanted in the pentatonic scale.

 The second blessing follows the end of the Prophetic reading: